 Talk to another parent who has a child with your child's condition.

 If your child is old enough, ask him what questions he would like to ask.
 Put your child in charge whenever possible.
 Teach your child to speak his mind, and to take an active role in his or her own care.
-Children's Hospital Colorado staff is trained to talk to your child – not just you.
+Our staff is trained to talk to your child – not just you.
 We believe it is an important part of the way we deliver care.

 Develop a clear description of your child's symptoms before the visit.
 Note when they occur and how long they last.